 (aa) to receive notices of meetings of the CUSC Modifications Panel;

-(bb) to attend, speak and vote at any meeting of the CUSC Modifications Panel at which the Panel Member for whom he is acting as an alternate is not present, and at such meeting to exercise and discharge all of the functions, duties and powers of such Panel Member;
+(bb) to attend, speak and vote at any meeting of the CUSC Modifications Panel at which the Panel Member for whom they are acting as an alternate is not present, and at such meeting to exercise and discharge all of the functions, duties and powers of such Panel Member;

-the alternate shall cast one vote for each Panel Member for whom he is acting as alternate in addition (where he is a Panel Member himself) to his own vote;
+the alternate shall cast one vote for each Panel Member for whom they are acting as alternate in addition (where they are a Panel Member themself) to their own vote;

-Paragraphs 8.8, 8.9, 8.10, 8.11 and 8.12 shall apply to the alternate as if he were the Panel Member for whom he is acting as an alternate and a reference to a Panel Member elsewhere in the CUSC shall, unless the context otherwise requires, include his duly appointed alternate.
+Paragraphs 8.8, 8.9, 8.10, 8.11 and 8.12 shall apply to the alternate as if they were the Panel Member for whom they are acting as an alternate and a reference to a Panel Member elsewhere in the CUSC shall, unless the context otherwise requires, include their duly appointed alternate.

-for the avoidance of doubt, the Panel Member for whom an alternate has been selected shall not enjoy any of the rights transferred to the alternate at any meeting at which, or in relation to any matter on which, the alternate acts on his behalf.
+for the avoidance of doubt, the Panel Member for whom an alternate has been selected shall not enjoy any of the rights transferred to the alternate at any meeting at which, or in relation to any matter on which, the alternate acts on their behalf.

 A person appointed as an alternate under paragraph 8.7.3 shall automatically cease to act as such an alternate:

-if the Panel Member for whom he is acting as an alternate ceases to be a Panel Member provided that, where such person is an Alternate Member, he shall continue to be an Alternate Member available for appointment under paragraph 8.7.2; or
+if the Panel Member for whom they are acting as an alternate ceases to be a Panel Member provided that, where such person is an Alternate Member, they shall continue to be an Alternate Member available for appointment under paragraph 8.7.2; or

 if any of the circumstances in Paragraph 8.6.1(b) applies in relation to such person.